mac999/llm-media-art-demo/README.md

 This project is designed for students and enthusiasts exploring **Media Art** through creative coding and interactive audio-visual art.
 Below are the main libraries and tools used in this repository:

 - **p5**: A Python port of Processing, used for interactive and generative visual art.
 In example, [Data driven 3D model visualization](https://medium.com/@laputa99999/creating-3d-data-visualizations-with-p5-python-7933d5b3a59f) can be developed easily.
+- **Blender**: LLM-based Graphic Modeling using Blender.
+In example, [Blender LLM Addin source code](https://github.com/mac999/blender-llm-addin)
+- **Arduino**: LLM-based Arduino Coding.
+In example, [Arduino programming using LLM](https://neural-maze.github.io/blog/posts/202405-crewai-ollama-arduino/)
 - **Sonic Pi (`python-sonic`)**: A Python interface to Sonic Pi for live-coding music.
 - **PyAudio**: For real-time audio processing.
 - **Ollama**: For using AI tools in interactive art projects.
-You should install NVIDIA cuda for run it.
+You need to install NVIDIA cuda for run it.
+- **ROS(Robot Operation System)**: LLM-based ROS coding.
+In example, [ROS-LLM[(https://github.com/Auromix/ROS-LLM/tree/ros2-humble)

 The repository includes examples to experiment with generative art, live music coding, and real-time audio manipulation.</br>
 In addition, you can find Text-to-3D model tool the below link.